maximeroucher/BoneSound-Equalizer/README.md

 ### Installing

-You will need to easygui, requests, youtube_dl, lxml and pydub libraries to be installed.
+You will need to easygui, requests, youtube_dl, lxml, pydub, spotdl and Pillow libraries to be installed.

 To do so, just run on cmd: